Four futures of generative AI in the enterprise: Scenario planning for strategic resilience and adaptability

 Signals: How do we know this scenario is plausible by 2027?

-• Many companies have yet to track gen AI’s ROI.
-Only 35% of respondents to Deloitte’s third quarter State of Generative AI in the Enterprise survey indicate they are tracking ROI to measure and communicate value from their gen AI initiatives.20 Furthermore, early feedback from industry analysts suggests that these tools may not be worth the cost.21
+• Many companies have yet to track gen AI’s return on investment.
+Only 35% of respondents to Deloitte’s third-quarter State of Generative AI in the Enterprise survey indicate they are tracking ROI to measure and communicate value from their gen AI initiatives.20 Furthermore, early feedback from industry analysts suggests that these tools may not be worth the cost.21

 • Organizations recognize that AI bias is a risk as they scale.
 Multiple independent tests of gen AI output in interview screening suggest perpetuating biases at scale are a significant risk.22